Autism Spectrum Disorders (ASD) Evaluation

 - Transition to adult health care, work, and independence is successful.

-- 100% of parents indicated that their child was receiving early intervention services and 90% of parents indicated that the adequacy of early intervention services is very adequate or somewhat adequate
+- 100% of the respondents indicated that the adequacy of early intervention services for children under 3 is very adequate or somewhat adequate.